NilScript404/BookStoreApi/README.md

+# Bookstore API

-just a bookstore api , trying to implement and learn the fundamentals of .net core and sql through a single semi big project. todo :
+just a bookstore api project based on the latest .net core docs from microsoft. im trying to learn .NET Core and SQL fundamentals by building and expanding this project.

+**Current Focus:**

-     1 - improving authencation and authorization
+*   improving authentication and authorization (jwt).
-     2 - advanced searching
-     3 - make the project more complex , so that i would need to use fluentapi
+*   implementing advanced search features.
+*   refactoring to use Fluent API as the project grows.

+this is not finished and i work on it whenever i feel like it. feel free to check it out, but its primarily for my own learning and there is not much more to it.